OzBonus/dotfiles/README.md

-# Lotta Dots
+# Whole Lotta Dots

-Here is a public record of my misadventures in authoring configuration files.
+Dotfiles, scripts, and more, and less.